natcap/invest.users-guide/source/fisheries.rst

 Age or Stage Structured
 ^^^^^^^^^^^^^^^^^^^^^^^

 An age-structured model is simply a stage-structured model where all stages are the same length (typically one year).
-If multiple important life-history transitions happen within a year which should be captured in the model (e.g. multiple transitions from one habitat to another, or multiple migration events between regions), then a stage-structured model may be most appropriate.
+If multiple important life-history transitions happen within a year which should be captured in the model (e.g., multiple transitions from one habitat to another, or multiple migration events between regions), then a stage-structured model may be most appropriate.

 All of the sample models are age-structured models, aside from shrimp, which is stage-structured.
 The stage-structured model accounts for variable lengths of the stages (e.g., stage 1 may last longer than a year, while stage 2 may last less than a year).
 Stage duration, :math:`{D}_{a}`, must be specified for each stage, but is assumed to be constant (and typically 1 year) for age-structured models.

-Time Step Duration
+Time Step Units
-^^^^^^^^^^^^^^^^^^
+^^^^^^^^^^^^^^^

 For age-structured models, the time step is assumed to be one year, and parameters are therefore based on annual rates and the model progresses in one-year increments.
 For stage-structured models, the user determines the time step.
-For instance, in the shrimp model a daily time-step is used and daily rates are given.
+For instance, in the shrimp model time steps are interpreted as days because 'Duration' values in the population_params.csv are number of days.
 The time step unit (days, months, years) will be the same as used for the "number of time steps for model run," which is specified by the user.

 Number of Time Steps for Model Run
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^